ankile/discovering-user-types/README.md

 **Make a virtual environment**

 Make sure you have Python 3 installed (preferably 3.10 or above).
-If you do not, may I suggest using Homebrew (brew.sh) to install it?
+If you do not, may I suggest using [Homebrew](brew.sh) to install it?

-To create the virtual environment, run (I prefer to use `python3.11` to ensure what version we're using):
+To create the virtual environment, run (I prefer to explicitly write the version, e.g., `python3.11`, to avoid surprises):

 `python3 -m venv venv`